 Morphology is referring to the shape of the sperm.
-The sperm will be analyzed to see how many are shaped and formed properly.
+The sperm will be analyzed to see how many are shaped and formed in such a way that they can penetrate the egg.
 Normal results are about 40% or better shaped correctly.

 As long as your partner is making some sperm, there is always the chance of getting pregnant.
-There are quite a few things that can affect sperm count.
-If you find that your partner's semen analysis is abnormal you will want to see a urologist.
+There are quite a few things that can affect sperm analysis results.
+If you find that your partner's semen analysis is abnormal, you will want to see a urologist.

 Medications: Certain medications such as Tagament, ketoconazole, and erythromycin.
-Talk to your doctor about any medications including over the counter and herbal medications or vitamins you are taking.
+Talk to your doctor about any medications including over-the-counter and herbal medications, as well as vitamins you are taking.